 Smoking.
 Smoking may increase a woman’s risk of developing vaginal cancer.

 Diethylstilbestrol (DES).
 Women whose mothers took this drug during their pregnancy between the late 1940s and 1971 have an increased risk of clear cell adenocarcinoma.
 The average age of diagnosis is 19.
 Because most women of mothers who took DES are now between 40 and 70, the number of cases has declined.
 However, the long-term risks of DES exposure are not known.

 Cervical cancer.
 Women who have had cervical cancer or cervical precancerous conditions have an increased risk of vaginal cancer.

 Previous radiation therapy.
 Women who have had radiation therapy in the vaginal area have an increased risk of vaginal cancer.

 Hysterectomy.
-Women who have had a hysterectomy (removal of part or all of the uterus) have an increased risk of vaginal cancer.
+Women who have had a hysterectomy, which is the removal of part or all of the uterus, have an increased risk of vaginal cancer.